89luca89/distrobox/docs/usage/distrobox-export.md

 	--verbose/-v:		show more verbosity
 	--version/-V:		show version

-You may want to install graphical applications or user services in your distrobox.
+You may want to install graphical applications or CLI tools in your distrobox.
 Using `distrobox-export` from **inside** the container will let you use them from the host itself.

 # EXAMPLES

-	distrobox-export --app mpv [--extra-flags "flags"] [--delete] [--sudo] distrobox-export --service syncthing [--extra-flags "flags"] [--delete] [--sudo] distrobox-export --bin /path/to/bin --export-path ~/.local/bin [--extra-flags "flags"] [--delete] [--sudo]
+	distrobox-export --app mpv [--extra-flags "flags"] [--delete] [--sudo] distrobox-export --bin /path/to/bin --export-path ~/.local/bin [--extra-flags "flags"] [--delete] [--sudo]

 **App export example**